World-class wireless video transmission that allows remote viewing over cellular/constrained networks with near-zero latency.View details

 Unlike many alternatives, ThruVis units are not a disruptive technology as they do not require fixed installation or a large deployment footprint.
 They can be ceiling or floor mounted, and can be easily transported and deployed as a temporary screening measure for high-profile public events.
 This includes screening sports crowds, concert-goers or people at well attended public places.
 A unit is no bigger than a tower PC and can be discreetly installed into public surroundings easily, like single or double bollards, advertising units, planters, and similar objects, depending on requirements.

 Units are compact and lightweight and can be mains or battery powered.
 A TS4 unit draws just 80W of power.

 ThruVis does not delay mass movement of people or infringe privacy and its simplicity presents flexible new options for organisations to incorporate people screening into their operations without major changes to infrastructure or inconveniencing the people being screened.

-The ThruVis TS4C is the world’s most advanced compact people screening camera system, with unparalleled imaging quality and the capability to detect concealed objects at 4-10m.
-It can be deployed in both fixed and mobile formats, in covert and overt installations, and as a standalone screening capability or integrated within a wider security architecture ideal for public space protection or mobile use.
+ThruVis is the world’s most advanced, compact, people-screening camera system, with unparalleled imaging quality and the capability to detect concealed objects at 3.3m to 8m.
+It can be deployed in both fixed and portable formats, in covert and overt installations, and as a stand-alone screening capability or integrated within a wider security architecture, ideal for public-space protection and mobile use.

-The TS4C has a large depth of field that allows continuous views and the ability to screen a person whilst in they are in motion.
-This makes it suitable for use in areas of high throughput and allows greater flexibility in deployment.
+The TS4-AC is best suited for mobile deployment and screening people while they are moving.
+This makes it suitable for use in areas of high throughput and allows for greater flexibility in deployment.